 Key features: Adjustable ear clip, splash-proof

 JVC's little sports earphones aren't going to set the audio world alight - but then they weren't meant to.
 With their rugged, splash-proof build and ear-hugging curves, these basic buds are designed to be chucked in a gym bag and forgotten about until your next session.
 No amount of contortion is going to shake them lose, and with a half-decent music player you'll be able to adjust your audio output to find a nice balance through the 13.5mm drivers.
-They're a budget option, but they don't feel cheap.
+With an RRP of £12.99 they're a budget option, but they don't feel cheap.